vmware/photon/content/en/docs/administration-guide/managing-packages-with-tdnf/adding-a-new-repository.md

 	photon-updates.repo
 	photon.repo

-To view the the format and information that a new repository configuration file should contain, see one of the `.repo` files.
+To view the format and information that a new repository configuration file should contain, see one of the `.repo` files.
 The following is an example:

 	baseurl=https://https://packages.vmware.com/photon/